milanaryal/config/README.md

 Remove everything related to a package, including its configuration files (purge everything): `apt purge <package_name>` or `apt-get purge <package_name>`

 Remove package and everything related to a package: `apt remove --purge <package_name>` or `apt-get remove --purge <package_name>`

+The autoremove option to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed as dependencies changed or the package(s) needing them were removed in the meantime: `sudo apt autoremove` && `sudo apt --purge autoremove`

 Upgrade all installed packages: `sudo apt upgrade` or `sudo apt-get upgrade`